klchambers/VinVivant/README.md

 ### Newsletter Sign Up

 On the sign up page is a form for the user to fill out their details and set preferences regarding their newsletter subscription.
-Text fields are required and the user is prompted to check the data they have entered if it does not meet the requirements
+Text fields are required and the user is prompted to check the data they have entered if it does not meet the requirements.

 ![Newsletter Sign Up page screenshot](/assets/READMEcontent/signup-screeencap.png)

-At present, the submit button takes the user to ./thankyou.html, the data is not submitted anywhere yet but this wicanll be implemented in future.
+At present, the submit button takes the user to ./thankyou.html, the data is not submitted anywhere yet but this can be implemented in future.

 ![Screencap of Newsletter Signup](/assets/READMEcontent/signupformcomplete-screenshot.png)